 - System housekeeping,

 - Failure detection, isolation and recovery.

-In addition, the miniaturisation of electronic components are making it possible to develop new hardware concepts for space missions.
+Increasing modularization and standardization of space technology is leading to greater options for suppliers all over the world.
+In addition, the miniaturization of electronic components are making it possible to develop new hardware concepts for space missions.

-With this greater choice available, engineers need to ensure they select the best option for the mission requirements and we recommend considering the following key performance criteria when making a decision:
+With this greater choice available, engineers need to ensure they select the best option for their specific mission requirements from the array of on board computers on the global market.

 Processing capability – the computing unit must be able to handle the processing capacity needed to operate the payload and the sub-systems supporting it (e.g. attitude control, communication, power distribution, etc.).